hanshen95/multiagent-pg-a2c-with-safety-constraint/README.md

 # Multiagent PG/A2C with safety constraint

 Add safety constraint to vanilla multiagent policy gradient (PG) and advantage actor-critic (A2C).
-The safety constraint is ensured by lagrange relaxation during training.
+Lagrange relaxation is used to incorporate safety constraint into training process.

 ## Getting started: